Youkwhan/watchlist/README.md

 ## Improvements
 - The Add/remove watchlist ICON buttons should be interactable not just the text.
 - On mobile devices hover functions interfere with user interaction.
+- Use a real database instead of localStorage.
+That way we can utlize the full capabilities of REST methods and Client & Server separation.

 ## Credits
 - Design inspired by [Evie Bauland](https://dribbble.com/EvieBauland)